yutongwei28/local-ollama-agent/README.md

 - Given a user-provided topic, uses a local LLM (via [Ollama](https://ollama.com/search)) to generate a web search query
 - Uses a search engine (configured for [Tavily](https://www.tavily.com/)) to find relevant sources
 - Uses a local LLM to summarize the findings from web search related to the user-provided research topic
-- Then, it uses the local LLM to reflect on the summary, identifying knowledge gaps and generating a new search query to explore the gaps
+- Then, it uses the local LLM to reflect on the summary, identifying knowledge gaps
+- It generates a new search query to address the knowledge gaps
 - The process repeats, with the summary being iteratively updated with new information from web search
 - It will repeat down the research rabbit hole
 - Runs for a configurable number of iterations (see `configuration` tab)